Arizona’s Teen Driving Laws and Insurance Requirements

 Information on permits, graduated licenses, and insurance requirements in Arizona for drivers who are under age 18.

-In Arizona, drivers who are under age 18 years old can legally drive, subject to certain conditions and restrictions.
-Before obtaining an unrestricted driver's license, Arizona requires teen drivers to first get a graduated instruction permit, followed by a graduated driver license.
+In Arizona, drivers who are under the age of 18 years old can legally drive, subject to certain conditions and restrictions.
+Before obtaining an unrestricted driver's license, Arizona requires teen drivers to get a graduated instruction permit, followed by a graduated driver license.

 Graduated Instruction Permit

-Permit Requirements.
 The earliest a teen can apply for a permit is 15 years and six months of age.
 The teen and a parent or legal guardian must complete an application.
+The applicant also must pay a fee and provide proof of identity, date of birth, address, and legal presence in the United States.
 The teen must also pass written and vision tests.
+(Ariz.
+Rev. Stat. §§ 28-3154, 28-3158, 28-3160 (2024).)

-Permit Restrictions.
-A driver with a permit may drive only with a licensed driver who is at least 21 years of age who is seated next to the driver at all times.
+A driver with a permit may drive only with a licensed driver who is at least 21 years of age and is seated next to the driver at all times.
 Under these conditions, the minor can also have other passengers in the car.
-The minor must always carry the learner permit while driving.
-And teens are prohibited from using a cellphone while driving except during specific emergency situations.
+The minor must always carry the learner's permit while driving.
+Teens also are prohibited from using a cell phone while driving except during specific emergencies.
+(Ariz.
+Rev. Stat. § 28-3154 (2024).)

 Graduated Driver License (Class G)